 It’s also difficult to parse out the crisis of the recession from longer term changes in how American women are thinking about parenthood.

 Even before the recession began, U.S. fertility rates had for decades generally been much lower than the during the Baby Boom era of the 1950s and 1960s.
-Experts say that’s because there are other factors outside the weak economy, such as higher education levels among women, that seem to be pushing many women toward having kids later, and perhaps have fewer children overall.
+Experts say that’s because there are other factors outside the weak economy, such as higher education levels among women, that seem to be pushing many women toward having kids later, and perhaps having fewer children overall.

 “It’s going to be fascinating to see,” said Jonathan Last, author of the new book “What to Expect When No One’s Expecting: America’s Coming Demography Disaster.”
 “Did the recession just exacerbate trends, or did it really put its thumb on the scale and move people into depressing fertility rates?”